prititaliya/prititaliya/README.md

 ## 🚀 About Me

 I’m an Honours Computer Science student with a minor in Statistics at the **University of Manitoba**, building a strong foundation in both software development and data science.
-I began my academic journey with a **Diploma in Information Technology** from **Gujarat Technological University**, earning **27 transfer credits**, and have since grown into a developer passionate about data pipelines, machine learning, and full-stack development.
+I began my academic journey with a **Diploma in Information Technology** from **Gujarat Technological University.**
 ---

 ## 💼 Experience